cojoda/ByteMe/README.md

 - `small.f24`
 - `mg.f24`

-These are located in the `./example/` directory and are independent of other groups.
+These are located in the `./example/` directory.

 ## Testing Environments
 This project was tested using: